Salaries and Benefits

 Moving/Relocation Allowance Stipends

-Residents relocating to Mobile are allowed a moving allowance of $2.00 per mile with a cap of $1,200.00.
-Mileage should be turned into the Residency Coordinator to be processed through the Housestaff Office.
+Trainees relocating to Mobile are allowed a moving allowance of $2.00 per mile with a cap of $1,200.00.
+Mileage should be turned into the Program Coordinator to be processed through the Housestaff Office.

 Professional Liability Coverage